Chocolate Banana Cookies

-These chocolate banana cookies are the best fudgy chewy chocolate brownie cookies made with only 3 ingredients!
-Bonus, this chocolate cookie recipe is also 100% flour-less, egg-less, and sugar-less.
+These chocolate banana cookies are the best fudgy, chewy chocolate brownie cookies made with only 3 ingredients!

-- Lots of dark spots and marks on the banana skin
+- Many dark spots and marks on the banana skin

 - A strong banana smell

-- Soft banana flesh – if you press the banana your finger easily go through
+- Soft banana flesh – if you press the banana, your finger easily goes through.

 So if you have a kitchen scale, peel the bananas and weigh them.
 This recipe requires 300 grams/ 10.5 oz of peeled, very ripe banana flesh.

-Yes, you can make this recipe without a food processor.
-It is a bit more work and the texture won’t be as smooth because it’s difficult to mash the overripe banana into a puree that has no lumps.
+You can make this recipe without a food processor.
+It is a bit more work, and the texture won’t be as smooth because it’s difficult to mash the overripe banana into a puree that has no lumps.

-The batter is sticky and a bit more difficult to work without the food processor but if you used a fresh runny jar of peanut butter it will come out great.
+The batter is sticky and a bit more difficult to work without the food processor, but if you use a fresh runny jar of peanut butter it will come out great.